CORONAVIRUS PANDEMIC RELIEF

 FORWARD-LOOKING ECONOMIC DEVELOPMENT

-The 7th Ward is the front door to St. Louis and home to many of the region’s most iconic institutions, including the Gateway Arch, Busch Stadium, and the historic Anheuser-Busch Brewery.
+The 7th Ward is the front door to St. Louis and home to many of the region’s most iconic institutions, including the Gateway Arch, Busch Stadium, and Soulard Farmer's Market.
 As an alderman, Jack has fought for tax dollars to be reinvested into the neighborhoods of the 7th Ward and has secured hundreds of millions of dollars in private investments, bringing good paying jobs and small businesses to the community.

 Some notable recent development projects in the 7th Ward include: